Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Results and discussions

 \section{Results and discussions}

-The masses of the baryons are obtained by numerically solving the six-dimensional Schr\"{o}dinger equation in HCQM with a potential consisting of a hyper-Coulomb term and a linear confining term.
-Spin-dependent interactions were included perturbatively to account for hyperfine splitting.
-The hypercentral potential expressed in Eq. (\ref{eq:10}) is advantageous as it naturally incorporates three-body effects arising from the non-abelian gluon self-couplings in QCD, which manifest as genuine three-body forces in baryons.
-Thus, the hyper-Coulomb plus linear potential captures both the short-range one-gluon exchange dynamics and the three-body confinement.
-This potential has been widely applied in baryon spectroscopy, successfully reproducing the ground state and excited state baryon masses, magnetic moments, radiative decays and semileptonic transitions.\\ In the present study, we employ the quark mass parameters as listed in Table \ref{tab:table1} to calculate the ground-state masses of the $\Omega_b$ and $\Omega_c$ baryons in HCQM.
-The predicted masses of the $\Omega_b$ and $\Omega_c$ baryons are $\Omega_b$ = 6.045 GeV and $\Omega_c$ = 2.689 GeV, which are in good agreement with the experimental results reported by Particle Data Group \cite{pdg2024}.
-This agreement shows the reliability of HCQM framework for describing the heavy baryons and provides a consistent foundation to evaluate the semileptonic transition of $\Omega_b$ baryon. \\
+The baryon masses were obtained by numerically solving the six-dimensional Schr\"{o}dinger equation within the hypercentral constituent quark model (HCQM), employing a potential composed of a hyper-Coulomb like term and a linear term.
+A spin-dependent interaction is included phenomenologically to reproduce the observed mass splittings among baryon states.
+The hypercentral potential given in Eq. (\ref{eq:10}) provides an effective description of the collective three-quark dynamics in terms of the hyperradius $x$.
+Since the potential depends only on $x$, it offers a collective parametrisation of the three-body system.
+Although it does not reproduce the exact pairwise QCD interactions, it serves as an effective description of baryon dynamics within a three-body framework.
+This approach has been widely used in baryon spectroscopy and has demonstrated reasonable success in describing ground-state and excited-state baryon masses, magnetic moments, radiative decays, and semileptonic transitions.\\ In this study, we employed the quark mass parameters listed in Table \ref{tab:table1} to calculate the ground-state masses of the $\Omega_b$ and $\Omega_c$ baryons in the HCQM.
+The predicted masses of the $\Omega_b$ and $\Omega_c$ baryons are $\Omega_b$ = 6.045 GeV and $\Omega_c$ = 2.689 GeV, respectively, which are in good agreement with the experimental results reported by the Particle Data Group \cite{pdg2024}.
+This agreement demonstrates the reliability of the HCQM framework for describing heavy baryons and provides a consistent foundation for evaluating the semileptonic transition of $\Omega_b$ baryons. \\